stevana/coroutine-state-machines/README.md

-will suspend using a coroutine monad, yielding control back to the event loop which feeds it inputs, the event loop will enqueue the I/O action to a separate thread that deals with I/O and continue feeding the state machine new inputs, until the I/O thread processes a result, at which point the state machine will be resumed with the latest state.
+will suspend using a coroutine monad, yielding control back to the event loop which feeds it inputs, the event loop will enqueue the I/O action to a separate thread that deals with I/O and continue feeding the state machine new inputs, until the I/O thread completes the write to disk, at which point the state machine will be resumed with the latest state.

 ## Contributing